nestal/spaghetti/README.md

 render it.

 ![snapshot-1](./doc/snapshot1.png)
-Screenshot of Spaghetti pre-v0.2 (2 Mar 2017), viewing [spaghetti.json](./doc/spaghetti.json)
+Screenshot of Spaghetti v0.2 (4 Mar 2017), viewing [spaghetti.json](./doc/spaghetti.json)

 ## Features

 * Draw UML class diagram easily by dragging classes from logical view
 * Detecting class hierarchies and aggregation from source code
 * Navigating to source view when double-clicking the classes in logical view
+* Zooming by ctrl-mouse wheel in class diagram
+* Show only used classes in logical view

-# Installation and Building
+## Installation and Building

 See [Building Spaghetti](doc/building.md) for details.

+## Version History and Download

+See [Change Log](CHANGELOG.md) for a detailed list.

 ## License